Historic Alberta coal community wrestles with plans for new mining | CBC News

 Nearly two-thirds of that sum will stay in Alberta, though the size of the royalty payout will ultimately depend on coking coal markets and prices.

-Crowsnest Pass Mayor Bill Painter said the project is important for the community and thinks most people support it.
+Crowsnest Pass Mayor Blair Painter said the project is important for the community and thinks most people support it.

 "The benefits that we will have are increased tax revenue … plus others spin-off businesses that develop as a result of the mining industry," he said.